 Originally from Northern Ireland, Pete completed his medical training in Yorkshire before moving to Salford Royal in 2003 to take up his consultant post in respiratory medicine.

 His main subspecialty interests are obstructive sleep apnoea, ventilatory failure and non-invasive ventilation (NIV).
-He has set up a sleep clinic in Salford for patients with all forms of sleep disorder and has published several papers in peer reviewed journals on sleep apnoea.
+He's set up a sleep clinic in Salford for patients with all forms of sleep disorder and has published several papers in peer-reviewed journals on sleep apnoea.

-Pete was clinical director of respiratory medicine between 2007 and 2010 and chair of the division of Salford healthcare between 2010 and 2013, during which time he led the development of the Emergency Village and seven day working for acute medicine.
+Pete was clinical director of respiratory medicine between 2007 and 2010, and chair of the division of Salford healthcare between 2010 and 2013.
+During this time he led the development of the Emergency Village and seven-day working for acute medicine.

 Pete took up the post of chief officer in June 2019 and holds this post alongside his medical director duties.